If you are looking for the best things to do in Vienna, you are in for a treat.

 It opened in 2000 and features over 54,000 square feet of exhibits.

-You’ll learn about the earliest forms of music and instruments all the way to modern music theory.
+You’ll learn about the earliest forms of music and instruments, all the way to modern music theory.

-The museum is open daily from 10 am to 10 pm and you’ll want to buy your entry ticket ahead of time.
+The museum is open daily from 10 am to 10 pm, and you’ll want to buy your entry ticket ahead of time.

 You’ll be able to explore exhibits on Mozart, Beethoven, and Shubert to name a few.

-That’s also where you’ll find the museum gift shop.
+There is also a museum gift shop.

 The Imperial Crypt Is One Of Vienna’s Most Fascinating Historic Sites

-If you’re looking for something a bit more on the macabre side when you’re in Vienna Austria, consider touring the Imperial Crypt.
+If you’re looking for something a bit more on the macabre side when you’re in Vienna, Austria, consider touring the Imperial Crypt.

 During the summer months and into the fall, the crypts do offer a guided tour a few days a week.